slanesuke/slanesuke/README.md

 ### Hi there 👋, I'm Ian!

-🚀I'm passionate about Bitcoin and the Lightning Network, as well as exploring other Layer 2 solutions that empower the world of Bitcoin.
+🚀I'm passionate about Bitcoin and the Lightning Network, as well as exploring other Layer 2 solutions that empower the bitcoin ecosystem.

 💻 I thrive at solving complex problems and building efficient, robust, and secure software.
 While I appreciate a well-designed front-end, my goal is to become a back-end engineer.